Office of Information Security

-As you are aware, strong passwords are an important part of account security.
+Strong passwords are an essential aspect of account security.
 Unfortunately, complexity requirements often lead to confusing, hard to type, and hard to remember passwords, which in turn lead users to circumvent other, important controls.
-Industry leaders have analyzed 100’s of millions of accounts and concluded that the practices of the past (forcing complexity, password expiration, hints, questions, etc.) have led to bad user experience and, therefore, to bad behavior.
+Industry leaders have analyzed 100’s of millions of accounts and concluded that the practices of the past (forcing complexity, password expiration, hints, questions, etc.) have led to bad user experience and, therefore, bad behavior.

 As a result, cybersecurity experts and organizations are recommending the use of passphrases (four or more random words, a phrase, or a sentence) to combat these challenges.
 Passphrases present a win-win situation in that they are much easier to remember and type, but are harder to crack because they are, by nature, longer.